What kind of personal information does the School collect and how does the School collect it?

-The School respects every parent's right to make decisions concerning their child's education.
+The School respects every Parent's right to make decisions concerning their daughter’s education.

-Generally, the School will refer any requests for consent and notices in relation to the personal information of a pupil to the pupil's parents.
-The School will treat consent given by parents as consent given on behalf of the pupil, and notice to Parents will act as notice given to the pupil.
+Generally, the School will refer any requests for consent and notices in relation to the personal information of a student to the student’s Parents.
+The School will treat consent given by Parents as consent given on behalf of the student, and notice to Parents will act as notice given to the student.

-Parents may seek access to personal information held by the school about them or their child by contacting the Deputy Principal – Head of Senior School.
+As mentioned above, parents may seek access to personal information held by the School about them or their daughter by contacting the Deputy Principal – Head of Senior School.
 However, there will be occasions when access is denied.
-Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the School's duty of care to the pupil.
+Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the School's duty of care to the student.

-The School may, at its discretion, on the request of a pupil grant that pupil access to information held by the School about them, or allow a pupil to give or withhold consent to the use of their personal information, independently of their parents.
-This would normally be done only when the maturity of the pupil and/or the pupil's personal circumstances so warranted.
+The School may, at its discretion, on the request of a student grant that student access to information held by the School about them, or allow a student to give or withhold consent to the use of their personal information, independently of their Parents.
+This would normally be done only when the maturity of the student and/or the student’s personal circumstances so warranted.